kpcyrd/debcargo-conf/README.rst

 | $ ``./release.sh <rust-crate-name>``

-This will prepare the necessary Debian files in ``build/``.
-It will also create a git branch to manage the packaging until it is accepted in Debian itself.
+This prepares the necessary Debian files in ``build/``.
+It also creates a git branch to manage the packaging until it is accepted in Debian itself.
+More specific instructions are given to you, when you run the script.

 NEWS